Persistence probabilities for stationary increment processes: General results for stationary increment processes

 \subsection{Lower bounds for the persistence probability}

-The lower bound is much more complicated to establish in the general case and will require additional assumptions. \begin{thm} Let $(Z_n)_{n\in\mathbb N}$ be a centered process with stationary increments such that $Z_0:=0$.
-Assume that $\varepsilon>0$ and that $(a_n)_{n\in\mathbb N}$ is a sequence of positive numbers such that
+The lower bound is much more complicated to establish in the general case and will require additional assumptions. \begin{thm} Let $(Z_n)_{n\ge 0}$ be a centered process with stationary increments.
+Assume that there is an $\varepsilon>0$ such that